Mottama: Prior to 15th century

 In the 13th century, Martaban was a southern provincial capital in the Bagan Empire.
 After Bagan's collapse in 1287, King Wareru founded the Martaban Kingdom based out of Martaban.
 The city was the capital of a Mon-speaking kingdom from 1287 to 1364.
 Nominally it was a vassal state of the Thai Sukhothai Kingdom until 1314.
 From 1369 onwards, the Hanthawaddy kings ruled the kingdom from Bago (Pegu).
 From 1364 to 1388, Martaban was under the de facto independent rule of Byattaba.
 In 1388, King Razadarit reconquered the city.
 Though it was no longer the capital, the city remained an important trading port from the 14th century to the early 16th century.

+The old name of the city, Martaban, came to mean 'jar' in several varieties of Arabic, and internationally for the large ceramic jars that were characteristic of the city's exports.
+In Egyptian Arabic, by metathesis, the word has changed to become batraman, and refers to any glass or ceramic jar.

 16th to 19th centuries

 In 1541, King Tabinshwehti of Taungoo captured the fortified city, and utterly destroyed it, forever relegating it back to a backwater.
 From the 16th to the 19th centuries, Martaban was a strategic spot in a series of wars fought between Burma and Siam.